Getting Around Bangkok the Local Way

 If you’re building your Bangkok itinerary around food as well, the Bangkok vegan and vegetarian guide pairs naturally with this transport approach.

-Is BTS or MRT better for getting around Bangkok?
+Is BTS or MRT better for how to get around Bangkok?

 BTS is usually best for crossing Sukhumvit and key elevated corridors quickly.
 MRT is often better for older districts and dense areas where surface traffic is slow.
 Many off-the-beaten-path days work best when you combine both with a short last-mile connection.